Big retailers team up on mobile payments plan

-A group of big retailers that includes Wal-Mart Stores Inc, Target Corp and Japan's 7-Eleven is developing a mobile payment network, adding to the proliferation of options that let consumers pay with smartphones.
+A group of big retailers that includes Wal-Mart Stores Inc (WMT.N), Target Corp (TGT.N) and Japan's 7-Eleven is developing a mobile payment network, adding to the proliferation of options that let consumers pay with smartphones.

-The system, known as Merchant Customer Exchange, is a retailer-led initiative that would match similar services from Google Inc, which began operating its own system last year on its Android devices.
+The system, known as Merchant Customer Exchange, is a retailer-led initiative that would match similar services from Google Inc (GOOG.O), which began operating its own system last year on its Android devices.

 The group of retailers, which account for about $1 trillion in annual sales, wants to make sure it has a say in the development of standards for mobile payments, Terry Scully, Target's president of financial and retail services, said on Wednesday.